Home/Grains/Millet

 Instructions

-Moist and healthy muffins made with millet and grated carrots, perfect for breakfast or a snack.
+Deliciously moist muffins made with millet and fresh apples, perfect for a healthy breakfast or snack.

 Ingredients